A1Swartz/pyvisor/README.md

 ## setup
 ### bake your pies first

+for the sender pi, you can either use a pico or a usb-to-ttl converter @ 57600bps

+here's the pi-ttl-converter tutorial anyways - ignore this if your gonna use a usb-to-ttl converter
 grab one pico and explicitly name it as "sender" (or vnc, or something you can distinguish it by)
 flash circuitpython 8+ on it, and then put `boot.py` and `main.py` from `./circuitpython/sender`